0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 It is not a simple change from campus to workplace.
 Most of these influencers never claim to be influencers.
 They insist on being *normal*.
 They emphasize their jobs, their exhaustion, their profession.
 Yet they still frame their lives through petty tricks.
 An unexpected perfect portrait, a sunlight-shed balcony, a dim corner in a recent concert.
 And theoretically (only unfriendly for observation), a startup to become the next Amazon.

 So what has changed?
 The stakes are no longer exams, but identity maintenance.
 Each post is an echo: I am still going.
 I am still worthy of the path.
-Even if I never became Ciang, I'm not lost.
+Even if I never became Ciang, I am not lost.
 Excellence is not gone.
 Simply migrated into aesthetic balance, emotional fluency, and curated normalcy.

 The mutation of the culture is not a decline in willpower, nor a rebellion against study, but rather a sideways drift.
 The generation that once idolized Ciang has not abandoned their ideals.
 They instead translated them — into makeup, lo-fi beats, carefully placed camera, and fragile but persistent rituals of self.